cameraui/docs/home-assistant/card.md

 - **entities.** Limits the strip to these cameras.
 Left out, it shows every camera.

-## Coming from the old cards

-`custom:cameraui-card` keeps its name and switches to the new camera card by itself.
-Its old options (`title` aside) no longer apply: pick the new ones in the card editor.

-`custom:cameraui-grid-card` is gone.
-A dashboard still using it shows "Custom element doesn't exist" until you rebuild it with **camera.ui View** or a sections view.

 ## Next steps

 - **[Home Assistant integration](/home-assistant/integration)** — entities, automations, card access and the media browser.